psehmbey/the-tale-of-paul-a-sehmbey/timeline/2026/vow-to-julia-public-lifetime.md

 ## Sexually Assaulted By An Active Sexual Predator: Antonio Melendez
 *July 2024 — Day Damn One at 5113 2nd Avenue in Brooklyn.*
 ![](../../media/songs/CantBeBroken.mp3)
+Word — was this all part of your plan, New York?

 My experience with **ADA Pious Ahuja** at the **Brooklyn District Attorney’s Office** was profoundly disappointing and had serious consequences for how my case was handled.

 Ms. Ahuja was the **Assistant District Attorney assigned to prosecute my case** after I reported being **sexually assaulted** by an individual named **Antonio Melendez**.
 In one of the most vulnerable moments of my life, I expected clear, accurate, protective guidance from the prosecutor responsible for my case.
 Instead, I walked away feeling **misled, unprotected, and harmed by how it was handled**.